-Interest income is recorded on an accruals basis.
-Interest earned on cash is recorded in the aggregated statement of comprehensive income.
+Interest income is recorded on an accruals basis, however the interest earned on government bonds is recognised using the effective interest rate method.
+Interest earned on cash and cash equivalents and government bonds is recorded in the aggregated statement of comprehensive income.